BioMedLab-HM/biomed-iot/README.md

 ```

 The guided installation process will ensure that Biomed IoT is installed on your system.
+Login to your Linux terminal with your new user.
 Clone the repository and start the Biomed IoT installation by executing the following commands
 ```
 cd ~